Understanding Solid Tumors and Pediatric Cancer

 Solid tumors are masses of tissue.
 Tumors that are cancerous are called malignant.
 These tumors can grow back even after they are removed.

-Noncancerous tumors are called benign.
+Tumors that are not cancerous are called benign tumors.
 When a benign tumor is removed, it usually doesn't grow back.

 Doctors refer to solid tumors to exclude blood cancers such leukemia and lymphoma.